 2004: Even maintaining the corporate names Fertilizantes Fosfatados S/A - Fosfertil and Ultrafertil S/A, the company decides to adopt a single corporate identity - Fosfertil - and updates its logo.
-Therefore Ultrafertil S/A is the Corporate Name and Fosfertil is the Trade Mark Name.
+Therefore Ultarfertil S/A is the Corporate Name and Fosfertil is the Trade Mark Name

 A.4.
-Tecl .4.
-Technical description of the project activity :
+Technical descript ion of the project activity :

 A.4.1.
-Location of the project activity :
+Location of the project activity:

 A.4.1.1.
 Host Party(ies):

 Brazil

 A.4.1.2.
 Region/State/Province etc.:

 Sao Paulo

 A.4.1.3.
 City/Town/Community etc:

+Cubatão, Raiz da Serra

+A.4.1.4.
+Detail of physical location, including information allowing the

+unique identification of th is project activity (maximum one page):